 Often, dairy goat breeds such as Nubian, Alpine, Toggenburg, and Saanen are crossed with Boers for meat production.

-There are also some new crossbreeds available as meat goats are growing in popularity.
+There are also some new crossbreeds available as meat goats that are growing in popularity.
 Some of the more common new meat goat breeds include:

 Moneymaker.
 Moneymakers are a cross of Sannen and Nubian breeds, then bred with Boers.